gii-is-DP2/DP2-1920-GI-04/readme.md

 Use Cases:

 * As an administrator, create a voucher for an owner.
 It's successful.
 List that owner's vouchers.
 It appears listed. - :heavy_check_mark:
 * As an administrator, create a voucher for an owner.
 It's successful.
-As an owner, use that voucher on a beauty service visit.
+As an owner, use that voucher on a beauty solution visit.
 Then, as an administrator, list that owner's vouchers.
 It appears listed. - :heavy_check_mark:
 * As an administrator, create a voucher for an owner.
 It's successful.
 As another owner, list the first owner's vouchers.
 It's forbidden. - :x:

 ### US11 - Setting up Promotions
 As an administrator
-So that I can make a service more appealing during a certain time
+So that I can make a solution more appealing during a certain time
-I want to be able to set up promotions for any service
+I want to be able to set up promotions for any solution

 Details: